 Different request types require different estimation techniques.
 The following techniques make it possible to provide preliminary ballpark estimates for startup development quickly:

-If there is neither data nor experience, an expert provides an estimate based on previous industry experience, working with a similar technology, and understating of possible risks.
+If there is neither data nor experience, an expert provides an estimate based on previous industry experience, working with similar technology, and understating possible risks.

 Team members prepare estimates on specific tasks.
 Then the team discusses estimates in a group meeting with a special focus on those activities where estimated hours vary greatly.
 Sessions continue until the team agrees on estimates.

-Team members provide three estimates for best-case scenario, worst-case scenario, and most-probable scenario.
+Team members provide three estimates for best-case, worst-case, and most-probable scenarios.
 Based on provided numbers, developers determine a weighted average estimate.